rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/registries/_index.md

   - name: testquay
 ```

+In this example, the secret named `testquay` is in the default namespace.

 You can use `kubectl` to create the secret with the private registry credentials.
-In this example, the secret is named `testquay`:
+This command creates the secret named `testquay`:

 ```
 kubectl create secret docker-registry testquay \